 But Do I Really Need an Account?

-If you know you won't be receiving a paycheck of any kind, have prepaid your housing through your program provider, and have a backup credit card / alternate form of getting money if something goes wrong, it's probably not worth the hassle.
+If you know you won't be receiving a paycheck of any kind, have prepaid your housing through your program provider, and have a backup credit card or alternate form of getting money if something goes wrong, it's probably not worth the hassle.

 However, there are a couple of reasons why opening an account would be helpful or necessary:

-Either way, having an account allows the company to pay you as if you are a local, it gets you the money legally, safely, and you see how paychecks and the entire system works in another country.
+Having an account allows the company to pay you as if you are a local, it gets you the money legally, safely, and you see how paychecks and the entire system works in another country.

-But it still makes splitting the rent with roommates a bit more interesting.
+Regardless, it still makes splitting the rent with roommates a bit more interesting.
 If you go the old-school route, each person in the apartment would have to take turns doing an international wire transfer from their home accounts (which includes heavy exchange fees) and then collect cash from the rest of the housemates.

 The security benefits are not just when you travel either.
-Even in your abroad city, you will have to take out cash for certain things every once in awhile (many countries use cash much more than cards in everyday life -- you’ll get used to it).
+Even in your abroad city, you will have to take out cash for certain things every once in a while (many countries use cash much more than cards in everyday life -- you’ll get used to it).
 Now that I work for a study abroad program, one of the largest problems I see my students have is: